iham/MSC_DDB_D6_Abgabe/receipt/README.md

 ## Instructions

 * New receipts can be added on the *Receipts* page.
 Click on *Create Receipt* and enter the data of your receipt.
 You can add the date, select the project this receipt belongs to, add a description and a comment and fill in the net value.
 Select the respective tax option and the gross value is automatically calculated.
 After clicking the *Create Receipt* button, the new receipt is added to the Receipt List
 * The *Receipt List* shows all available receipts sorted by date.
 At the bottom of the list, the sum total of all receipts can be found.
-To view details for a specific receipt, click on the card icon for this receipt.
+To view the details of a specific receipt, click on the card icon for this receipt.
 Individual receipts can be deleted by clicking on the trash icon.
 * The data is visualized on the *Stats* page.
 Here you can view the receipt data in four different charts that are either grouped by date, month or by project.
 * The *Projects* page lists all the projects to which the individual receipts can be assigned to and additionally lists the activity status of each project.